 Introduces concepts of three-dimensional design and the basic materials and tools involved.
-Emphasis on line, plane, mass, structures, and sensitivity to materials.
+Emphasizes line, plane, mass, structures, and sensitivity to materials.
 Problems range from the theoretical to the practical.
 Spring, \$150 fee, 6 hours practicum, 3 credits.
-ART 1140 Portfolio Preparation: Presents practical information for prospective transfer students majoring in art.
-Preparation of art work for portfolio or exhibition.
-Open to art majors only.
-Fall, 4 hours lecture, 0.5 credits.
 ART 1145 Electronic Media in the Arts: Introduces computer platforms, operating systems, networking, and software applications for visual art presentation.
 Emphasizes digital media applications for artists.
 Spring, \$100 fee, 6 hours practicum, 3 credits.
-ART 2115 Drawing and Composition II: Further exploration of the compositional elements of drawing and the use of spatial systems through more advanced techniques and media.
-Emphasis on the development of technical skill and creative perception and interpretation.
+ART 2115 Drawing and Composition II:

+Further explores the compositional elements of drawing and the use of spatial systems through more advanced techniques and media.
+Emphasizes the development of technical skill and creative perception and interpretation.
 Prerequisite: ART 1120 or consent of the instructor.
 Fall, \$80 fee, 6 hours practicum, 3 credits.
-ART 2125 Figure Drawing II: Continued study of human anatomy and the further development of technical drawing skills.
-Emphasis is on drawing the model within the environment.
+ART 2125 Figure Drawing II: Continues the study of human anatomy and the further development of technical drawing skills.
+Emphasizes drawing the model within the environment.
 Prerequisite: ART 1125 or consent of the instructor.
 Spring, \$155 fee, 6 hours practicum, 3 credits.
 ART 2135 Fundamentals of Graphic Design: Introduces the graphic design field and the process for effectively communicating through resonant type and image combinations.
 Emphasizes theoretical and technical requirements of design field.
 Prerequisite: ART 1145 or consent of instructor.
 Fall or Spring, \$100 fee, 6 hours practicum, 3 credits.
 ART 2140 Fundamentals of Crafts:

-Introduces basic information in one of the following media: wood, metal (jewelry option), fiber, or glass.
+Introduces basic information in one of the

+following media: wood, metal (jewelry option), fiber, or glass.
 Creative and appropriate design for the medium, the mastery of basic tools and techniques, and basic craftsmanship.
 (Medium will vary according to student interest and faculty availability.)
 Fall and Spring, \$150 fee, 6 hours practicum, 3 credits.

 ART 2145 Fundamentals of Ceramics: